KonduitAI/deeplearning4j-gitbook-sync/deeplearning4j/reference/word2vec.md

 ### [Introduction to Word2Vec](word2vec.md)

 Word2vec is a two-layer neural net that processes text.
 Its input is a text corpus and its output is a set of vectors: feature vectors for words in that corpus.
 While Word2vec is not a [deep neural network](https://skymind.ai/wiki/neural-network), it turns text into a numerical form that deep nets can understand.
-[Deeplearning4j](../getting-started/quickstart.md) implements a distributed form of Word2vec for Java and Scala, which works on Spark with GPUs.
+[Deeplearning4j](../getting-started/quickstart.md).

 Word2vec's applications extend beyond parsing sentences in the wild.
 It can be applied just as well to [genes, code, likes, playlists, social media graphs and other verbal or symbolic series](word2vec.md#sequence) in which patterns may be discerned.